Buena Vista Social Club (film): Critical reception

 Buena Vista Social Club received critical acclaim.
-On Rotten Tomatoes, the film has a 92% "Certified Fresh" score based on 48 reviews, with an average rating of 7.52/10.
-Metacritic reports an 81 out of 100 rating based on 19 critics, indicating "universal acclaim".
+On Rotten Tomatoes, the film has a 92% score based on 48 reviews, with an average rating of 7.5/10.
+The consensus summarizes: "A hopeful gesture of cultural outreach set to an irresistible soundtrack, Buena Vista Social Club is an enriching and zesty experience."
+Metacritic reports an 81 out of 100 rating based on 19 critics.

 Accolades

 The film was nominated for an Academy Award for best documentary feature in 2000.
 It won as best documentary in the European Film Awards as well as many others.
 The album Buena Vista Social Club features studio versions of the music heard in the film.

 Influence

 The film helped the musicians, some of them already in their nineties, become known to a worldwide audience, with some going on to release popular solo albums.
 These included Ibrahim Ferrer, Compay Segundo, Rubén González and Elíades Ochoa.
 The latter went on to support younger musicians making the same style of music beyond 2010 under the name "Buena Vista Social Club".